TsuntsunPang/Projects-/README.md

 # README
-The projects that we are going to research,including quantum integrability, quantum dynamics,etc.
+The projects that we are going to research,including quantum integrability, quantum dynamics, quantum chaos etc.